The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsubsection{Research Platform}

-The academic writing tasks were conducted using a custom-built platform comprising three main components.
-The first component, the display area (Figure \ref{fig-platform}), presented one visual analytic at a time to minimise visual clutter and prevent information overload \cite{ellis2007taxonomy}.
-Participants could freely navigate between the three visual information representations using the navigation arrows positioned on either side of the component.
-The second component, the writing space (Figure \ref{fig-platform}), provided participants with an area to articulate their analytical insights by synthesising information presented in the visual information.
-The third component varied based on the experimental condition.
-In the AI-supported conditions, participants had access to a chat function (Figure \ref{fig-platform}), offering real-time support from GenAI agents, which responded either passively or proactively.
-Conversely, in conditions without AI support, the chat function was replaced by an instruction component providing standard task instruction without AI assistance.
-The overall platform design emphasised simplicity \cite{stone2005user}, enabling participants to focus primarily on comprehending the visual information and effectively completing the tasks without being overwhelmed by complex functionalities.
+The academic writing tasks were conducted using a custom-built online platform comprising three components.
+The first component, the \textit{display area} (Figure~\ref{fig-platform}), presented one visual analytic at a time to minimise visual clutter and prevent information overload \citep{ellis2007taxonomy}.
+Participants could navigate between the three visuals using arrows on either side of the display.
+The second component, the \textit{writing space}, provided an area for composing analytical responses by synthesising information from the visuals.
+The third component varied by condition: in the AI-supported tasks, participants accessed a \textit{chat interface} offering real-time support from AI agents, which responded either reactively or proactively; in the non-AI condition, this component was replaced by static task instructions.
+The overall platform was intentionally minimalist \citep{stone2005user}, allowing participants to focus on interpreting the visual information and completing the writing tasks without distraction from unnecessary interface complexity.